About Segal NYC

 Previous board membership: Jenna served for almost a decade on the Board of Directors of the Birthright Israel Foundation and co-chaired the Board of Directors of the NEXT platform.
 In the development spirit she created the successful Passport Program currently being implemented at the JCC Manhattan.

 Jenna Segal has been featured in Variety, the Star Ledger, the Bergen Record, and the Wall Street Journal as a new producer to watch.
 She received the 2015 Women of Achievement Award by the WP Theater, the Glammy Award by GlamourGals Foundation, and the Women of Achievement Award from Hadassah.
+Her Op-Ed “Awards are Nice, Checks are Better,” was featured in The Wrap in 2020.
 Segal has been a Tony Voter since 2016.